sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 {{% render-code file="whois-proxy-output.txt" language="text" %}}
 {{< /details-md >}}

-### Conclusion
+### Closing Thoughts

-WHOIS is simple and approachable, but it belongs to a smaller and more trusting internet.
-It relies on unstructured text, inconsistent formatting, and informal conventions, an approach that simply does not scale in the modern era.
+WHOIS is simple and approachable, but it belongs to a smaller and more trusting Internet.
+It relies on unstructured text, inconsistent formatting, informal conventions, and an unencrypted transport.
+It is out-of-place in the modern Internet.

-RDAP is the inevitable successor because it fixes the exact problems that made WHOIS brittle: transport, structure, discovery and security.
+RDAP is the natural evolution of WHOIS.
+It fixes the exact problems that made WHOIS brittle: structure, discovery and security.

 By wrapping the new standard in the old interface, we bridged the gap between the past and present.
-We get the structured power of RDAP without losing the muscle-memory efficiency of the command line.
+With the WHOIS-to-RDAP proxy, we get the structured power of RDAP without losing the muscle-memory and intuitive naming of the `whois` command.

-This was a small, intentionally simple project, but it is a useful lens on how internet infrastructure evolves.
-Protocols rarely disappear overnight.
-They get replaced, translated, and slowly pushed out of the critical path.
+This was a toy project made to learn about both WHOIS and RDAP, but this acts as a useful lens on how internet protocols evolve and illustrates many features of modern web APIs that we take for granted today.

 ### References